French Onion Soup

 Remove the lid and add the sugar and salt and cook over a medium heat until they are thoroughly soft and wilted down as the picture below.
 This will take between 15 and 30 minutes.

 Add the stock, wine and herbs and simmer for 30 minutes.
 Season to taste.
-In the meantime cut 4 slices of baguette about 2 cm thick and dry out in an oven for 5 minutes.

 Divide the soup into 4 heatproof bowls and place on an oven tray.
 Preheat the grill to medium and pile the cheese on the bread slices.